MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

     -  Use the **Get-AzureStackLog** PowerShell cmdlet using the Privileged End Point (PEP) For instruction, see [Send logs now with PowerShell](/azure-stack/operator/diagnostic-log-collection#send-logs-now-with-powershell).
 ## Open GitHub issues

-If you are unable to resolve your deployment error, you can open a GitHub Issue.
+If you're unable to resolve your deployment error, you can open a GitHub Issue.

 1. Open a [GitHub Issue](https://github.com/Azure/aks-engine/issues/new) in the AKS engine repository.